Fluctuations of the 2-spin SSK model with magnetic field: Main results and notation

 The second result concerns the convergence of the leading order contribution to the free energy.
 For this statement we let $\{ g_i \}_{i=1}^\infty$ be an infinite sequence of iid standard normal random variables, and $\{ \chi_i \}_{i=1}^\infty$ be the Airy$_1$ random point field whose first $n$ particles are the limits of the top $n$ rescaled eigenvalues of the GOE, $\{ N^{2/3} ( \mu_i - 2) \}_{i=1}^n$.
+We note that the particles of the Airy$_1$ random point field are almost surely distinct (see, e.g., Proposition 3.5 of \cite{rrv}).